Who We Are

 What About Other Concerns?

-Many people who experience intense and unpredictable emotions or who have been diagnosed with BPD or PTSD commonly experience problems with their mood, anxiety, substance abuse, eating disorders, intense self-hatred, etc. As long as these issues are not so severe that they require specialty inpatient treatment, we treat these issues as part of DBT once any suicidal or self-injurious behaviours have stabilized.
+Many people who experience intense and unpredictable emotions or who have been diagnosed with BPD or PTSD commonly experience problems with their mood, anxiety, substance abuse, disordered eating, intense self-hatred, etc. As long as these issues are not so severe that they require specialty inpatient treatment, we treat these issues as part of DBT once any suicidal or self-injurious behaviours have stabilized.
 We use evidence-based cognitive and behavioural and compassion-based treatments to address these problems.